mulle-sde/mulle-sde-developer/README.md

-# 🏋🏼 mulle-sde, c, cmake and extension support
+# 🏋🏼 mulle-sde with C, cmake and mulle-sde extension support

 This is a base collection of [mulle-sde](//github.com/mulle-sde/mulle-sde)